sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 Before we get to Paraview, we have to tell paraview how to actually use the coordinates in the `Volume` `H5` file.
 To do this we have an executable called `GenerateXdmf` which is automatically built whenever you build an executable (it's just a python script so it isn't really built).
+Since the executables are already built, so is `GenerateXdmf`!
 Inside the `runs` directory where you have the `H5` files, run

 ```
-../bin/GenerateXdmf \
+GenerateXdmf \
   --file-prefix ExportTimeDependentCoordinates3DVolume \
   --subfile-name element_data --output BBH_Coords
 ```